The NAACP Lawsuit Against Trump Is Delayed After Some Guy Named ‘Ricky’ Took the Paperwork

-In February, “Ricky” signed for a federal lawsuit delivered to former President Trump and then was never seen again.
+In February, “Ricky” signed for a federal lawsuit delivered to former President Trump and then vanished.

 Since then, people in both Trump’s camp and the team pressing the lawsuit on behalf of Mississippi Democrat Rep. Bennie Thompson have been left scratching their heads, about who, exactly, the mysterious “Ricky” is and why he accepted mail for the former president.